oracle/terraform-provider-oci/website/docs/r/analytics_analytics_instance_private_access_channel.html.markdown

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
-	* `create` - (Defaults to 20 minutes), when creating the Analytics Instance Private Access Channel
+	* `create` - (Defaults to 2 hours), when creating the Analytics Instance Private Access Channel
-	* `update` - (Defaults to 20 minutes), when updating the Analytics Instance Private Access Channel
+	* `update` - (Defaults to 2 hours), when updating the Analytics Instance Private Access Channel
-	* `delete` - (Defaults to 20 minutes), when destroying the Analytics Instance Private Access Channel
+	* `delete` - (Defaults to 2 hours), when destroying the Analytics Instance Private Access Channel

 ## Import